Isomorpfishm/neuron/raster_plot/README.md

 In the raster plots, I visualised the spikes recorded from the first circuit `data[0, :]` or `circuit[0]` under the some randomly selected simulation patterns.
 The data arrays have dimensions of 10 * 25 * 4, which represents 10 repetitions, 25 time units, and 4 electrode at different corners of the circuit (top left (Tl), top right (Tr), bottom right (Br), and bottom left (Bl)).
 To plot the diagram more easily, I transposed the data arrays into 4 * 25 * 10.
 I used four colours (red (R), green (G), cyan(C), and yellow (Y)) to represents the four corners of the circuit, respectively.
 On the x-axis are the time units the repetitions are placed on the y-axis.

+**_Update (July 26, 2021)_**
+In the latest update, the linestyles (dotted, dashes, dot-dashes) which represents different corner of the electrodes were abolished in order to avoid confusion.
+Instead, different lengths of lines were used in addition to the colour scheme mentioned above and they were placed on top of each other.
+The lengths of the coloured lines are arranged in descending order: red, green, cyan and yellow.